 Does Home Insurance Cover Foundation Damage?

-Home insurance covers foundation damage only if a covered peril like a burst pipe caused it, but not from settling, shifting, earth movement or normal wear and tear.
+Home insurance covers foundation damage only from a covered peril like a burst pipe, but not from settling, shifting, earth movement or normal wear and tear.

 Find out if you're overpaying for home insurance below.